Icarus-afk/Cartographer/docs/troubleshooting.md

 1. The language might not be supported (check the languages list in the output)
 2. The file might be empty or contain only comments
-3. The Tree-sitter grammar might have parsing issues
+3. The Tree-sitter grammar might have parsing issues for that specific file

 ### `Fatal: No parsers available`